Skip to main content

 The Communication of Monastic Trauma and Monastic Friendship.
 Medieval Selves and Communities: Identities, Discourses, and Connections.
 Illinois Medieval Association.
 (2022)

-Women at the Door of Fonte Avellana: Female Religious on the Borders of Male Spiritual Space.
+Women at the Door: Female Religious on the Borders of Male Spiritual Space.
 International Medieval Congress.
 University of Leeds, UK.
 (2022)

 Grants & Contracts